 Abe used his “proactive pacifism” diplomacy and these new cooperation tools to strengthen the capacity and strategic agency of Southeast Asian partners.
 This cooperative partnership-building in support of the rules-based order was Abe’s cosmopolitan and peace-oriented answer to the rise of authoritarian “civilization-states” that claimed a “historical” right to rule neighbouring peoples and geographies.
 He used low-key official visits and active attendance at the annual ASEAN-Japan leaders’ meetings to move this strategy forward in Southeast Asia, country-by-country and project-by-project in dialogue with ASEAN counterparts.
 Abe left a legacy that strengthens the resilience of ASEAN members both individually and collectively.
 In essence, Abe’s approach and policies paid tribute to the centrality of Southeast Asia in a larger Indo-Pacific construct.

-David Arase is Visiting Senior Fellow at the Regional Strategic and Political Studies Programme, ISEAS - Yusof Ishak Institute.
+David Arase was Visiting Senior Fellow at the Regional Strategic and Political Studies Programme, ISEAS - Yusof Ishak Institute.